GLOBAL MARKETS-Stocks extend gains on Greek hopes

 currency and risk assets into any rally.
 The single currency was

-up on the day at 1.3802 to the dollar, just off earlier highs.
+almost unchanged on the day at 1.3770 to the dollar, off highs

 "The comments from Merkel and Sarkozy have supported